evadelzz1/opencv-computer-vision/README.md

-# opencv-python-course-computer-vision
+# opencv-computer-vision

-Welcome to this 3 hours course on OpenCV with Python.
+Welcome to this course on OpenCV with Python.
 This course is ideal for beginners in OpenCV and computer vision!

-Enjoy!

 https://www.youtube.com/watch?v=eDIj5LuIL4A